coecms/mppnccombine-fast/README.md

 ## Build

-`mppnccombine-fast` requires HDF5 version 1.10.2 or above
+`mppnccombine-fast` requires HDF5 version 1.10.2 or above, as well as NetCDF 4, a C compiler and a MPI library.

+Cmake is used for building.
+A Makefile is also provided for ease of use:

+    make # Release build

+    make BUILD_TYPE=Debug # Debug build

+    make check # Run tests

+    make PREFIX=/apps/mppncc-fast install # Install mppnccombine-fast to $PREFIX

-On Raijin (this will automatically load the modules):
+On Raijin the Makefile loads all required modules

-    make
+The environment variables `$OPENMPI_ROOT`, `$HDF5_ROOT` and `$NETCDF_ROOT` may
+be used to help locate libraries at other sites

 ## Use